-To get inspiration, MyJobQuote asked the opinion of several professional interior designers to find out what are the best luxury upgrades for the home – most of which you can achieve without spending a fortune.
+We asked professional interior designers for their take on the best luxury home design upgrades – many of which you can achieve without spending a fortune.

 Benjamin Heginbotham, Director and Head of Design at The Practical Planning Company, says: 'Simply put, by remodelling your bathroom you can ensure all fixtures and plumbing are up to date and working efficiently.
 By incorporating new features such as recessed lighting and modern tiling and flooring products, you can bring in a real sense of luxury.'

 Neutral shades can offer the calming influence we need right now to turn our home into a tranquil sanctuary.
-Interestingly, research by Sellhousefast.uk found grey is the most popular interior colour, according to average monthly search volumes on Google.
+Interestingly, research by Sell House Fast found grey is the most popular interior color, according to average monthly search volumes on Google.
 And Polished Pebble by Dulux is the most popular shade of grey, at 9,900 average monthly searches.

-He added: 'My advice – choose lighter colours, and subtle patterns, especially for your working space, or for a smaller room.
-Harsher colours may become distracting or make a small room feel even smaller.'
+He added: 'My advice – choose lighter colors, and subtle patterns, especially for your working space, or for a smaller room.
+Harsher colors may become distracting or make a small room feel even smaller.'

 'With so much time on our hands, and unable to get to the shops or order what we like online, we are able to do those little projects we have been putting off,' says Alex Willcocks.
 'Upholstering chairs with new materials, or sewing new cushion and pillow covers seem to be the most popular.'